 Otumoetai is a Maori word meaning, “the tide standing as if asleep”.
-Contrary to the meaning of its name, the Rotary Club of Otumoetai is definitely not standing-as-if-asleep as it meets each week on the shores of the Tauranga harbour.
+Contrary to the meaning of its name, the Rotary Club of Otumoetai is definitely not standing-as-if-asleep as it meets each fortnight on the shores of the Tauranga harbour.

 Otumoetai Rotary welcomes men and women with the vision “to grow as a vibrant and professional group of diverse , supportive members who make a positive difference by supporting the community”.
 The club was chartered in 1968 and has contributed several past district governors.